neurologic/Comparative-Animal-Behavior/observation-and-analysis/analysis.md

 ### Focal versus scan sampling

-***Q1: You are interested in how manakin birds sequence behavioral actions during courtship rituals.
+***Q1: You are interested in how manakin birds arrange their behavioral actions into sequences during courtship rituals.
 Would it be more appropriate to use focal or scan sampling on a group of 5 birds?
 Why (one sentence)?***

 ***Q2: You are interested in the activity budget of African elephants under captive versus wild conditions.
 Would it be more appropriate to use focal or scan sampling on a group of 5 elephants?
 Why (one sentence)?***